6 min read · Cost

 Quick Answers

-Most are — Santa Cruz Mountains fringe is widely designated.
-We check during scoping.
+Most foothill parcels are — the Santa Cruz Mountains fringe is widely designated.
+We check the State Fire Marshal map during scoping.

-Increasingly, yes — insurers want documented hardening on the many exposed parcels here.
+Increasingly, yes.
+Insurers want documented hardening on the many exposed parcels here, and a Chapter 7A assembly answers that.

 Sources